RuinedMango/RuinedMango/README.md

-###Im Ruinedmango
+# Im Ruinedmango ;)
-I make crappy projects and code like a 5-year-old
+I make crappy projects and code like a 5-year-old.
 Half my projects are spaghetti code and the other half are unfinished games.

 <!--